Colorado gay club shooting suspect held without bail

 Associated Press

 COLORADO SPRINGS, Colo.
-(AP) — The alleged shooter facing possible hate crime charges in the fatal shooting of five people at a Colorado Springs gay nightclub was ordered held without bail in an initial court appearance Wednesday.
+(AP) — The alleged shooter facing possible hate crime charges in the fatal shooting of five people at a Colorado Springs gay nightclub was ordered held without bail in an initial court appearance Wednesday as the suspect sat slumped over in a chair.

 Defense attorneys said late Tuesday that the suspect is nonbinary and in court filings referred to the suspect as “Mx.
 Aldrich.”
 The attorneys’ footnotes assert that Aldrich is nonbinary and uses they/them pronouns.